tensorcircuit/tensorcircuit-ng/docs/source/contribution.rst

     git config user.name <GitHub name>
     git config user.email <GitHub email>

-* Fork the TensorCircuit repository by clicking the Fork button on GitHub.
+* Fork the TensorCircuit-NG repository by clicking the Fork button on GitHub.
 This will create an independent version of the codebase in your own GitHub account.

-* Clone your forked repository and set up an ``upstream`` reference to the official TensorCircuit repository.
+* Clone your forked repository and set up an ``upstream`` reference to the official TensorCircuit-NG repository.

 .. code-block:: bash